sampsyo/cs6120/content/blog/2019-12-06-alive/index.md

 +++
 In previous discussions, we've considered research systems that find bugs in compiler implementations via _differential testing_.
 To page you back in, [CSmith][] and [Equivalence Modulo Inputs (Orion)][emi] both used clever tactics to generate randomized test programs and inputs, with the goal of finding instances where compilers produce different output than expected.
-These system exploit a key assumption: while we don't have an oracle that determines the ground truth correct behavior for any program (without a precise semantics), we can expect compilers to produce the "same" behavior across different implementations.
+These systems exploit a key assumption: while we don't have an oracle that determines the ground truth correct behavior for any program (without a precise semantics), we can expect compilers to produce the "same" behavior across different implementations.

 On the other hand, there are fully verified compilers such as [CompCert][] that guarantee against mis-compilations, but do so at the cost of supporting entire language surfaces and getting fast, optimized code.